martin-pi/ai-placeholder-backend/README.md

 Chunks should be measured in tokens, or as a fallback, characters.

-> For embeddings, chunking should be done internally.
+> Note: When calling /embed, chunking is done internally.
 The end user shouldn't need to manually split strings.

 ```js
 Request: { "content": "This is a long string.
 It will be split up into chunks based on sentence structure.", "chunkSize": 60 }